 Keep in mind, though, that toppings play a major role in how healthy your English muffin breakfast is.
 That said, you don’t want to pile on a bunch of unhealthy toppings.
 Opt for healthy choices such as avocado, eggs, tuns, or hummus.

 Baking your English muffins is also a great way to enhance the nutritional content and keep unhealthy ingredients out.
 Here’s a great recipe that only uses eight ingredients and about two hours of your time.

 Nutrition Facts of English Muffins

-A traditional English muffin will have around 132 calories and have no unhealthy trans fats or saturated fats.
-It is also low on sugar, making the English muffin a low-calorie and safe option for a healthy breakfast.
+A traditional English muffin will have around 132 calories and no unhealthy trans fats or saturated fats.
+It is also low in sugar, making the English muffin a low-calorie and safe option for a healthy breakfast.

 Let’s take a closer look into the nutritional facts of an English muffin.

 - Carbs – English muffins typically have around 25 grams of carbs in the form of starch.

 - Sugars – One major benefit of going the English muffin route is that there are almost no sugars present.